 The Remediation and Redevelopment External Advisory Group was formed to address a broad range of issues encompassing both technical and policy topics related to encouraging the investigation, cleanup and redevelopment of contaminated sites.

 The Remediation and Redevelopment External Advisory Group meetings are open to the public.
 RSVP by noon on Thursday, September 22, 2022 to attend in person; email firstname.lastname@example.org to RSVP.

 What: Remediation and Redevelopment External Advisory Group Meeting

-When: 9 a.m. – noon Friday, July 15, 2022
+When: 9 a.m. – noon Friday, Sept.
+23, 2022